jgarza9788/GaussianBlur_URP_Demo/README.md

 ## FAQs

+### it's PINK!
+this can happen if your not using URP, or your not using URP settings compatible with the shader.
+in Assets/URP there are URP files you can use for your settings.

 ### it's just GREY!
 Please delete the **Settings** folder from the default URP project.
 For some reason this causes an error in the URP_Asset i have included in the project